 ANTHC designates this live activity for a maximum of 18 AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 For more information, to provide feedback or to request additional resources, please contact Marla at email@example.com.

-This publication has been funded at least in part with grant funds from the AmerisourceBergen Foundation.
+This training series has been funded at least in part with grant funds from the AmerisourceBergen Foundation.